YogeshBabyOP/Technical-Blogs/python.md

       myTuple = ("Apple", "Banana", "Papaya", "Mango", "Berri") myTuple[0] = "Grapes"

-      # can you expect output ! ok, this is the update!
+      # can you expect output ! ok, this is the output!

       Traceback (most recent call last):
       File "./prog.py", line 2, in <module>